Tag Archives: Georgia Pool Halls

 Fitzgerald Recreation Center

-Its pink Vitrolite facade is an interesting architectural feature, representative of Mid-Century design.
+As far as the building goes, its pink Vitrolite facade is an interesting architectural feature, representative of Mid-Century design.

 Moore Trading Company & Billiard Hall, Register